port-labs/port-docs/docs/platform-overview/self-service-actions/execution-service-pipeline-example.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

-# Service Pipeline Example
+# Execution Service Pipeline Example

 Managing, tracking and simplifying the deployment of new microservices can be a difficult task.